 12. What do you think Paul is talking about when he uses the word “elements” in the two verses above?

 Paul has used the word “stoicheia” twice in these two verses.
-The context of both verses becomes clear when we read verses one through seven which indicates this to be an exposition on the relationship of the Jew to the law of Moses.
-Paul is exhorting the Christians not to return to the bondage of the law because the law was a tutor to bring them to Christ that they might be justified by faith (Gal.3:23–24).
+The context of both verses becomes clear when we read verses one through seven which indicates this to be an exposition on the relationship of the Jew to the law of Moses or the Old Covenant.
+Paul is exhorting the Christians not to return to the bondage of the law because the law was a tutor to bring them to Christ that they might be justified by faith (Galatians 3:23–24).

 13. Colossians 2:8

 In the two verses above, the KJV does a much better job of translating the word “stoicheia” by using the word “rudiments.”
 In these verses, Paul is pleading with those in Colosse not to allow anyone to deceive them with worldly philosophy, or with the traditions of men according to the rudiments (some translators use elements) of the world.
 Once again, the use of the word “stoicheia” has nothing to do with the material, physical world.

 The writer of the book of Hebrews uses “stoicheia” in the following verse: